caktus/guidebook/source/deploy-strategies.rst

   the servers.
 * Ansible seems (so far) to have a better track record of not introducing regressions with its updates.

-At present, Tequila is in a beta state, with several newer projects trying it out.

 Strategies that try to abstract away some of the details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~